harmrai/azure-policies/README.md

 # azure-policies

-This repository contains some sample policies which are available
+This repository contains some Azure policies which I have created and found useful at various client sites I have worked at.

 ## Notes